nefe/iron-redux/README.md

 }
 ```

-And there are some static method like `AsyncTuple.handleLoading`, `AsyncTuple.handleLoading`, `AsyncTuple.handleLoading` which will process the API fetch logic for you.
+And there are some static method like `AsyncTuple.handleLoading`, `AsyncTuple.handleError`, `AsyncTuple.handleSuccess` which will process the API fetch logic for you.

 ```
 case Types.loadData.loading: {